fishcu/go_data_gen/README.md

 This repository provides a C++ library with Python bindings for generating data for the game of Go.
 The library includes functionality for loading SGF files, manipulating Go boards, and generating input data for training NNs.

-## Prerequisites

-### PyTorch
-Build libtorch from source.
-Install it to a certain directory of your choice, then point `find_package(Torch)` in the root CMakeLists.txt to it with the PATH parameter.

-### Other dependencies
-Other dependencies should be downloaded and built during the build process automatically.

 ## Building the C++ Library

 CMake-based build: